ayodejimoshood/jwt-auth-lib/README.md

 ```

 Once the above validation has been registered, we need to pass the AuthStrategy Router to express, using the **getAuthRouter()** method,
-the route path used can be configured through the **authRoute** param passed to **AuthLibInstance.init** or during the auth lib intantiation
+the route path used can be configured through the **authRoute** param passed to **AuthLibInstance.init** or during the auth lib initiation

 ```